LibreCAD/docs/guides/completion.rst

 .. important::

-    These steps for printing assume the drawing to be printed was drawn full-scale (1:1).
+    These steps assume a drawing that is drawn to full-scale (1:1).

 #.
-Switch to the print preview window by clicking the **Print Preview** icon |icon02| or selecting **File -> Print Preview**.
+Starting with the drawing open in the drawing window, switch to print preview window by clicking the **Print Preview** icon |icon02|.
+The drawing will automatically adjust to "fit the page" as it is currently configured.
 #.
+Open the **Drawing Preferences** (**Options -> Current Drawing Preferences**) and check the paper layout ("Format", "Orientation" and "Margins") for the current drawing as desired: e.g. A4, Landscape, Top, Bottom Left and Right Margins and click **OK**.
+Adjust the layout if necessary.
+#.
 Click the **Fit to Page** icon |icon13| on the toolbar.
-This ensure the drawing is scaled to fit and centered on the page.
+This will ensure the drawing is scaled to fit the current paper format and centered on the page.
+Note the scale in the text-box of the print preview tool-bar.
 #.
-Adjust for a scaled drawing.
+If required, adjust the scale using a *smaller* ratio than the "Fit to Page" scale, e.g. use "1:2" if "1.18" is the calculated scale, for the drawing by:

-    - Use the predefined :ref:`scales <scales>`, or
+    - Selecting a predefined scale from the drop-down, or
-    - Enter the required scale in the text-box.
+    - Type the required scale in the text-box and press [Enter].

 #.
-Open the **Options -> Current Drawing Preferences**

-        a.
-Select **Options -> Current Drawing Preferences**.
-        b.
-Set or confirm the paper layout for the current drawing: Set format as desired, e.g. A4, Landscape, and click **OK**.
+Adjust the position of the drawing image on the paper by:

+    - Clicking the **Center to Page** icon |icon12|, or
+    - Repositioning the paper by dragging it as needed (the drawing stays centered on the screen).

 #.
-Exit the print preview window by clicking the **Print Preview** icon |icon02|.
+Close the print preview window by clicking the **Print Preview** icon |icon02|.
 #.
-Adjust Dimension line placement as necessary.
+If necessary, adjust dimension line placement.
 Refer to :ref:`Dimensioning <dimensioning>` for details.
 #.
-Insert border / title block from the **Library Browser**:
+If using a border / title page block, insert the block from the **Library Browser**:

-    - Insert a *sheet* that matches the paper format and orientation, e.g. "A4H" for a landscape A4 page.
+    - Insert a block from *sheets* that matches the paper format and orientation, e.g. "A4H" for a landscape A4 page.
-    - Scale to suit the
+    - Set the blocks scale "Factor" suit the scale determined above, e.g. "2" for a drawing scale of 1:2.
+See  **Inserting Blocks** in :ref:`Using the Library Browser <ugLibBrowser>` for details.
-    - Explode border block and add/modify text
+    - "Explode" the border block and add/modify text using the "Properties" tool.
+Refer to the :ref:`Modify <tool-modify> tools.

 #.
 Switch to the print preview window and check the completed drawing.
 Click Fit to Page or Zoom All if necessary